Consolidated Accounts, Done Right for UK Groups

-Companies Act group accounts prepared, consolidated and filed by an ACCA-qualified accountant for a fixed fee.
+Companies Act group accounts prepared, consolidated and filed by qualified accountants (ACMA, CGMA, ACCA, FCCA) for a fixed fee.

-If your business owns one or more subsidiaries, the parent company may be legally required to prepare consolidated (group) accounts that present the whole group as a single economic entity.
-We handle the full consolidation under FRS 102 or FRS 105, eliminating intercompany balances, calculating goodwill and non-controlling interests, and filing with Companies House and HMRC.
-You get a named, ACCA-qualified accountant, fixed pricing and a clear answer on whether your group even needs to consolidate this year.
+If your business owns one or more subsidiaries, the parent company may be legally required to prepare consolidated accounts, also called group accounts, that present the whole group as a single economic entity, giving a true and fair view of the group as a whole.
+We handle the full consolidation under FRS 102 or FRS 105, eliminating intra-group balances, calculating goodwill and non-controlling interests, and filing with Companies House and HMRC.
+You get a named, qualified accountant (ACMA, CGMA, ACCA or FCCA), fixed pricing and a clear answer on whether your group even needs to consolidate this year.

 • 4.9 Google · 63 reviews